IsMoreiraKt/rapt/README.md

 <br>

 ### Contribution
-Thank you for considering contributing to RAPT!
+Thank you for considering contributing to rtapt!
 Before getting started, please read the [LICENSE](./LICENSE) file.

 The main repository includes a dedicated `dev-docs` directory, which contains: